RikisuT/VINS-Fusion-ROS2-jazzy-arm/README.md

 # VINS-Fusion

-## ROS2 Humble version of VINS-Fusion, suitable for running on ARM devices
+## ROS2 Jazzy version of VINS-Fusion, suitable for running on ARM devices
+## Replaced cv_bridge.h with cv_bridge.hpp
 ### Notices
-It is now possibler to run VINS-Fusion on ROS2 Humble using ros2 launch or ros2 run.
+It is now possibler to run VINS-Fusion on ROS2 Jazzy using ros2 launch or ros2 run.

 Code based in large part on [this repository](https://github.com/zinuok/VINS-Fusion-ROS2) by zinuok.